-In articles about inhalant abuse, writers typically hone in on stories concerning young people.
-It’s a reasonable approach to take, as a study in The American Journal of Drug and Alcohol Abuse suggests that young people begin their substance abuse patterns with inhalants.
-Here, researchers found that these people used inhalants for the first time when they were about 9 years old, and they only moved to alcohol when they were about 12 years of age.
-Studies like this seem to suggest that inhalants are popular drugs among young people, and that parents and guardians would do well to ensure that their charges don’t start raiding the garage or the family medicine cabinet for substances to abuse.
+Many young people begin their substance abuse patterns with inhalants.
+Researchers have found that young people used inhalants for the first time when they were about 9 years old, and they only moved to alcohol when they were about 12 years of age.
+Inhalants are popular drugs among young people and that parents and guardians would do well to ensure that their charges don’t start raiding the garage or the family medicine cabinet for substances to abuse.

 - Paint thinner

 While many users focus their habits on specific chemicals found in the home, some people take to the Internet in order to find substances to use and abuse.
 These people may look for products containing nitrites that might be sold as “poppers.”
 These drugs are also inhaled and they can produce a sensation similar to alcohol intoxication, but they can also produce specific side effects that intensify sexual experiences.

 As a result, these tend to be popular drugs of abuse among adults.
 Unlike young people, who might want to take inhalants simply because they can get them, adults might focus on these specific types of inhalants in order to make a sexual experience just a little more interesting.
 While nitrite inhalants can cause some of the same side effects associated with household inhalants, they may also have their own dangers that could impact the health and happiness of users.
 For example, the National Institute on Drug Abuse reports that these drugs may contribute to the development of diseases and tumors, as the drug seems to deplete the cells that make up the body’s immune system.
 It’s a bit like lowering the body’s natural defenses, allowing problems to blossom and spread where they might have been kept in check before the abuse took place.